Sitka Lutheran Church: Establishment of the first church

 Many of the workers who came to Alaska to work for the Russian-American Company were from Finland and the Baltic states and most were Lutherans.
 The settlement of New Archangel (now Sitka) was the capital of Russian America.
 However, for the first 35 years of its existence, the only church there was the Russian Orthodox Cathedral of St. Michael the Archangel.
 In 1839 Arvid Adolf Etholén, himself a Swedish-speaking Finn, was appointed the eighth governor of the colony by which time there were approximately 150 Lutherans working in New Archangel.
 At the urging of Etholén and Ferdinand von Wrangel, a previous manager of the Russian-American Company, the Russian government agreed to establish a Lutheran parish there which would be part of the Lutheran diocese of St. Petersburg.
 Etholén arrived in Sitka in 1840 with his young wife Margaretha who was a devout Lutheran and Uno Cygnaeus who was to be the first pastor.
 While the new church was being built, the congregation worshiped in one of the rooms of the governor's residence, Baranof Castle.

 The new church was constructed opposite the Cathedral of St. Michael the Archangel and was officially consecrated on October 15, 1843.
 The building, which also contained a library and the pastor's residence, had no steeple.
 The Russian Orthodox bishop had insisted that it should not "look like a church" given its proximity to the cathedral.
 The books for the church library and many of the interior fittings for the church including the altar painting, The Transfiguration of Christ by Berndt Godenhjelm, were brought from Finland on the Etholéns' voyage to Alaska.
 The pulpit, from which sermons were preached in Finnish, German, and Swedish, was made from Sitka spruce by Finnish shipwrights working for the Russian-American Company.
-The church's pipe organ, made by Ernst Carl Kessler in 1844 and shipped from Estonia to Alaska the next year, was a gift from Governor Etholén.
+The church's pipe organ, made by Estonian organ maker Ernst Carl Kessler (1808-1863) in 1844 and shipped from Estonia to Alaska the next year, was a gift from Governor Etholén.
 Neither the Etholéns nor Uno Cygnaeus were to hear it played, as they had sailed back to Finland shortly before its arrival.

 Uno Cygnaeus was succeeded as the church's pastor by Gabriel Plathan and then by George Gustav Winter.
 Their ministries, like that of their predecessor, were restricted by the Russian Orthodox church in Sitka.
 Lutheran pastors were forbidden from educating or preaching to Native Alaskans and Creoles, and within the European population, they were only allowed to educate children whose parents were both Lutherans.

 The Lutheran cemetery is very near the church on what is now Princess Way and was consecrated in 1840 when the congregation was still worshipping in the governor's residence.
 One of its first burials was the one-year-old son of Arvid and Margaretha Etholén who died in the autumn of 1841.
 Also buried there are Governor Johan Furuhjelm's sister Constance and Princess Aglaida Maksutov, the wife of Russian Alaska's last governor Prince Dmitry Maksutov.